Higher education in India: Universities

-Universities in India have evolved in divergent streams with each stream monitored by an apex body, indirectly controlled by the Ministry of Education and funded jointly by the state governments.
-Most universities are administered by the States, however, there are 18 important universities called Central Universities, which are maintained by the Union Government.
-The increased funding of the central universities give them an advantage over their state competitors.
+Universities in India have evolved in divergent streams, with each stream monitored by an apex body indirectly controlled by the Ministry of Education and funded jointly by the state governments.
+Most universities are administered by the States; however, there are 18 important universities called Central Universities, which are maintained by the Union Government.
+The increased funding of the central universities gives them an advantage over their state competitors.

 The University Grants Commission estimated that in 2013–14, 22,849 PhDs and 20,425 MPhil degrees were awarded.
 Over half of these were in the fields of Science, Engineering/Technology, Medicine and Agriculture.
 As of 2014–15, over 178,000 students were enrolled in research programs.

 Apart from the several hundred state universities, there is a network of research institutions that provide opportunities for advanced learning and research leading up to a PhD in branches of science, technology and agriculture.
 Several have won international recognition.

 Twenty-five of these institutions come under the umbrella of the CSIR – Council of Scientific and Industrial Research and over 60 fall under the ICAR – Indian Council of Agricultural Research.
 In addition, the DAE – Department of Atomic Energy, and other ministries support various research laboratories.

 The National Institute of Technology (NITs) and Indian Institutes of Technology (IITs) are among the most prestigious institutions within the technology sciences.The Indian Agricultural Research Institute is one of the best in the country for agricultural education.
 Indian Institute of Science (IISc) and Indian Institute of Science Education and Research(IISERs) are the premier research institutes in the field of science education and research.
 There are several thousand colleges (affiliated to different universities) that provide undergraduate science, agriculture, commerce and humanities courses in India.
 Amongst these, the best also offer post graduate courses while some also offer facilities for research and PhD studies.

 Technical education has grown rapidly in recent years.
 Of 27.3 million students enrolled in undergraduate studies, about 4.5 million are in engineering fields.
 With recent capacity additions, India now graduates over 500,000 engineers annually (with 4-year undergraduate degrees), along with approximately 50,000 computer science postgraduates.
 In addition, the nation graduates over 1.2 million scientists.
 Furthermore, each year, the nation is enrolling at least 350,000 in its engineering diploma programs (with plans to increase this by about 50,000).
 Thus, India's annual enrollment of scientists, engineers and technicians now exceeds 2 million.

 Across the country, tertiary enrollment rates have increased at a compound annual growth rate of 3.5% in the 5 years preceding 2016.
 Current enrollment stands at 34.58 million, over 15% more than the 29.2 million enrolled in 2011.